DuckyBlender/duck_transcriber/README.md

 - `/start`: Provides a welcome message.
 - `/help`: Provides information on how to use the bot and its features.
+- `/cache`: Returns the number of transcriptions stored in the DynamoDB cache.
 - more coming soon!

 ## **Technical Details**